AntonBrinkCodes/localcap-viewer/README.md

    cd localcap-viewer

 2. **Configure Environment**
-Set up your environment variables if needed.
-This may include configuring the WebSocket server URL and other settings.
+- Change the baseURL and port constants in store to match where you are hosting [opencap-core-local](https://github.com/AntonBrinkCodes/opencap-core-local).

-Run the Application
+- Run the Application

 ```bash
 Copy code